The following organisations are seeking an Honorary Treasurer:

 - Maintain an overview of the charity’s financial affairs

 - Work with our book keeper and CEO to prepare budgets, accounts and financial statements

 - Write and present the Treasurers Report to Trustees

 - Chair the Finance Committee

 - Monitor the charity’s financial procedures and controls

-- Work with our Accountant and Auditors to facilitate the audit of the charity’s accounts and implementation of any recommendations
+- Work with our book-keeper and accountant to facilitate the independent examination of the charity’s accounts and implementation of any recommendations

 - Present the Annual Accounts at the AGM